 To many cricket fans, the 2005 Ashes series doesn’t seem a long time ago.
 Flintoff, Pietersen, Hoggard and co tore into a vintage Aussie side to win the Ashes for England, with over 22 million viewers tuning in to witness a classic sporting encounter.
 The team became household names and cricket had never been so popular in England – and yet, just 13 years later, English cricket has never been less popular.
-The introduction of a new 100 ball format is a move designed to arrest that slide, and yet many remain unconvinced.
+The introduction of a new 100 ball format – to be known as, simply, The Hundred – is a move designed to arrest that slide, and yet many remain unconvinced.

 Cricket participation in England is falling